precice/precice.github.io/pages/community/precice-workshop-organizing.md

 - organizers (if possible)
 - special cases

-Finally, account for a number of travel grants (at least for the invited speaker), if possible.
+Finally, account for a number of travel grants (at least for the invited speakers), if possible.

 ### Set milestones